-When using a router unit as a satellite, you have the option of using wired backhaul.
-That’s similar to the case of the TP-Link Deco X60 and is always recommended.
+When using a router unit as a satellite, you can use the wired backhaul setup.
+That's similar to the case of the TP-Link Deco X60 and is always recommended.

 No matter what combo you use, you get the same setup process and settings.
 They are basically the same except for the performance where the tri-band hardware is, as expected, better than the dual-band option.

-It’s unclear if the new Wi-Fi 6 eero works with its Wi-Fi 5 cousin in a single mesh.
-However, as a rule, in a wireless setup, mixing hardware of different Wi-Fi standards is never a good idea.
-I wouldn’t recommend using the two together.
+It's unclear if the new Wi-Fi 6 eero works with its Wi-Fi 5 cousin in a single mesh.
+However, as a rule, mixing hardware of different Wi-Fi standards is never a good idea in a wireless setup.
+I wouldn't recommend using the two together.